gusgg1/Twitter-Interface/README.md

 ###### This is my seventh of twelve projects for the Techdegree Full Stack JavaScript.

-This is app is a Twitter interface that will display the following:
+This app is a Twitter interface that will display the following:
 * Your 5 most recent tweets
 * Your 5 most recent friends
 * Your 5 most recent sent and received messages.